GrantExec, a Euna Solutions® company

 Community Development Block Grant Disaster Response Program

-This program provides financial assistance to local governments in Illinois to address urgent public health and safety needs following state-declared disasters.
+This program provides financial assistance to local governments in Illinois for urgent disaster response projects that ensure public health and safety in communities affected by state-declared disasters.

 Award Range